Optimal Gathering over Weber Meeting Nodes in Infinite Grid: Introduction

 \subsection{Our contributions}

-This paper proposes a deterministic distributed algorithm for \textit{optimal gathering over meeting nodes} problem, where the initial configurations comprise at least seven robots.
+This paper proposes a deterministic distributed algorithm for \textit{optimal gathering over Weber meeting nodes} problem, where the initial configurations comprise at least seven robots.
 The robots are deployed on the nodes of an infinite grid.
 The optimization criterion considered in this paper is the minimization of the total number of moves made by the robots to finalize the \textit{gathering}.
-In this paper, a \textit{meeting node} that minimizes the sum of the distances from all the robots is defined as a \textit{Weber node}.
+In this paper, a \textit{meeting node} that minimizes the sum of the distances from all the robots is defined as a \textit{Weber meeting node}.
 Di Stefano et al. \cite{DBLP:journals/dc/StefanoN17} proved that to ensure {\it gathering} by minimizing the total number of moves, the robots must gather at one of the \textit{Weber points}.
-In our restricted \textit{gathering} model, the robots must gather at one of the \textit{Weber nodes} to ensure {\it gathering} with a minimum number of moves.
-It has been shown that there exist some configurations where \textit{gathering over Weber nodes} cannot be ensured, even if the robots are endowed with the \textit{multiplicity detection capability}.
-This includes the following collection of configurations: \begin{enumerate} \item Configurations admitting a single line of symmetry without any robots or {\it Weber nodes} on the reflection axis. \item Configurations admitting rotational symmetry without a robot or a {\it meeting node} on the center of rotation. \end{enumerate} In this paper, the assumption on the \textit{multiplicity detection} refers to the \textit{global strong multiplicity detection} capability.
-It has been shown that, without such an assumption, there are configurations where \textit{gathering} cannot be accomplished as soon as a multiplicity is created.
-However, there are initial configurations where \textit{gathering} can be ensured over a \textit{meeting node}, but not on the set of \textit{Weber nodes}.
-This includes the configuration admitting a single line of symmetry without any robots or {\it Weber nodes} on the reflection axis, but at least one \textit{meeting node} exists on the reflection axis.
+In our restricted \textit{gathering} model, the robots must gather at one of the \textit{Weber meeting nodes} to ensure {\it gathering} with a minimum number of moves.
+In this paper, we have shown that there exist some configurations where \textit{gathering over Weber meeting nodes} cannot be ensured, even if the robots are endowed with the \textit{multiplicity detection capability}.
+This includes the following collection of configurations: \begin{enumerate} \item Configurations admitting a single line of symmetry without any robots or {\it Weber meeting nodes} on the reflection axis. \item Configurations admitting rotational symmetry without a robot or a {\it meeting node} on the center of rotation. \end{enumerate} In this paper, the assumption on the \textit{multiplicity detection} refers to the \textit{global strong multiplicity detection} capability.
+We have shown that, without such an assumption, there are configurations where \textit{gathering} cannot be accomplished as soon as a multiplicity is created.
+However, there are initial configurations where \textit{gathering} can be ensured over a \textit{meeting node}, but not on the set of \textit{Weber meeting nodes}.
+This includes the configuration admitting a single line of symmetry without any robots or {\it Weber meeting nodes} on the reflection axis, but at least one \textit{meeting node} exists on the reflection axis.
 In that case, the feasibility of \textit{gathering over meeting nodes} has been studied.